infokiller/config-public/.config/Code/User/reference/README.md

 ## Debugging keybindings conditions

-As mentioned [in this issue](https://github.com/microsoft/vscode/issues/78782), when clauses for keybindings are not fully documented.
+As mentioned [in this issue](https://github.com/microsoft/vscode/issues/78782), "when clauses" for keybindings are not fully documented.
 In order to get the full context that can be used in when clauses, I did the following:

 - `workbench.action.toggleKeybindingsLog`
 - `workbench.action.toggleDevTools`